Talk to your Agents

 What do you do when you hit rate limits on Wispr Flow (or whatever your go-to speech-to-text tool is) at 2AM?

-Like any reasonable person at that hour, you build your own, of course.
+Like any reasonable person, you build your own, of course.

 That brief window of hitting limits and reaching for my card gave me enough pause to consider what I actually wanted.

-And what I needed was simple: voice-to-text that pastes anywhere, and creates a greppable log of my thinking - one that coding agents can trace and consume without external MCP servers or integrations.
+And what I needed was simple: voice-to-text that pastes anywhere (especially terminals, IDEs and browsers), and creates a greppable log on my filesystem - one that coding agents can trace and consume without external MCP servers or integrations.
 Local, private, no accounts, no API keys.

 I'd be paying for convenience and a UI I probably don't need.
 Not for a voice app anyway.

-Blurt runs fully on-device on macOS (Apple Silicon only) 1.
+Blurt runs fully on-device on macOS (Apple Silicon).
 Simply hold down right ⌘ (configurable shortcut), speak, release and your text automatically copy-pastes wherever your cursor is.
 Sub-second latency (~500-600ms) and 2-3x faster than typing.
-2
+1

 Every transcript is stored as JSONL: